 If local policy dictates that the call should not proceed due to the error, then the terminating network shall include the error response code and reason phrase in the status line of a final 4xx error response sent to the originating network.

-If local policy dictates that the call should continue, then the terminating network shall include the error response code and reason phrase in a Reason header field (defined in [RFC 3326]) in the next provisional or final response sent to the originating network as a result of normal terminating call processing.
+If local policy dictates that the call should continue, then the terminating network shall include the error response code and reason phrase in a Reason header field (defined in [IETF RFC 3326]) in the next provisional or final response sent to the originating network as a result of normal terminating call processing.

 Example of Reason header field: